Pometry/Raphtory/docs/source/Ingestion/sprouter.md

 - `Spouts` connect to the outside world, reading the data files and outputting individual tuples.
 - `Graph builders`, as the name suggests, convert these tuples into updates, building the graph.

-Once these classes are defined, they can be passed to the `stream()` or `batchLoad()` methods on the {scaladoc}`com.raphtory.deployment.Raphtory` object, which will use both components to build the {scaladoc}`com.raphtory.algorithms.TemporalGraph`.
-The difference here is that `stream()` will launch the full pipeline on top of [Apache Pulsar](https://pulsar.apache.org) (which you will see later in the tutorial) and assume new data can continuously arrive. `batchLoad()` on the other hand will compress the Spout and Graph Builder functions together, running as fast as possible, but only on a static dataset which does not change.
-For these initial examples we will only run `batchLoad()` as the data is static and we can set it going out of the box!
+Once these classes are defined, they can be passed to the `stream()` or `load()` methods on the {scaladoc}`com.raphtory.deployment.Raphtory` object, which will use both components to build the {scaladoc}`com.raphtory.algorithms.TemporalGraph`.
+The difference here is that `stream()` will launch the full pipeline on top of [Apache Pulsar](https://pulsar.apache.org) (which you will see later in the tutorial) and assume new data can continuously arrive. `load()` on the other hand will compress the Spout and Graph Builder functions together, running as fast as possible, but only on a static dataset which does not change.
+For these initial examples we will only run `load()` as the data is static and we can set it going out of the box!

 If you have the LOTR example already set up from the installation guide previously ([raphtory-example-lotr](https://github.com/Raphtory/Raphtory/tree/master/examples/raphtory-example-lotr)) then please continue.
 If not, YOU SHALL NOT PASS!
 Please return there and complete this step first.